-Lung cancer will kill 160,000 of us in 2013.
+Lung cancer will kill 160,000 of us this year.
 That’s three times more than any other cancer.
 Among those hardest hit will be the men and women of our armed forces, past and present.

 And when it comes to gender equality, lung cancer is an unfortunate area of catch-up, with lung cancer diagnoses among women up six-fold in 30 years.
 Then there is this little known and disturbing fact: one in five women with lung cancer never smoked.
 That’s more than twice the rate seen among men with the disease.
 No one knows why.

 We wish we could be hopeful.
 But the fact is that while there have been dramatic improvements in the survival rates for many other cancers, the five-year survival rate for stage IV lung cancer – the most common staging at diagnosis – is just four percent, where it was decades ago.